hold17/cphindustries/docs/contributing.md

 ## Closing issues
 When closing an issue, the commit message to the commit that closes the issue is very important.
 The commit name still follows the rules of [Commit Messages](#Closing issues).
 The important part is that it has to end with `(Resolves #<number>)`.
 As an example, a commit message that closes an issue of id 1, should be as following:

+> Fix button placement (Closes #1)

 ### Formatting